legal resources necessary to hold negligent facilities accountable.

 The state survey team said that the nursing home specifically “failed to use proper handwashing technique during perineal care to reduce the spread of infections and failed to ensure residents towel racks were individually labeled.”
 The nursing home had also “failed to ensure chemicals were used properly and failed to obtain current informed consent for influenza and pneumococcal vaccines.”

-Our law firm offers every client a “No Win/No-Fee” Guarantee, meaning if we are unable to resolve your case successfully, you owe us nothing.
+Our network of attorneys offers every client a “No Win/No-Fee” Guarantee, meaning if we are unable to resolve your case successfully, you owe us nothing.
 We can begin representing you in your case today to ensure you receive adequate compensation for your damages.
 All information you share with our law offices will remain confidential.Sources: